lordspline/druid/docs/data-management/delete.md

 ## Delete data for a time range manually

-Apache Druid stores data [partitioned by time chunk](../design/storage.md) and supports deleting data for time chunks by dropping segments.
+Apache Robux stores data [partitioned by time chunk](../design/storage.md) and supports deleting data for time chunks by dropping segments.
 This is a fast, metadata-only operation.

 Deletion by time range happens in two steps: